zowe/zowe.github.io/vNext.md

       </div>
       <div>
         <button onclick="toggle('questions-systems-8')" class="w3-button w3-block w3-left-align">
-          8. How do we provide feedback / communicate issues?
+          8. How do we provide feedback or communicate issues?
 Where can we ask questions?
         </button>
         <div id="questions-systems-8" class="w3-container faq-hide">
-          <p>Use this SLACK CHANNEL for interacting with the team: <a href="https://openmainframeproject.slack.com/archives/CH9R3FD1V">https://openmainframeproject.slack.com/archives/CH9R3FD1V</a> Use this Github Repo for posting issues: <a href="https://github.com/zowe/zowe-install-packaging">https://github.com/zowe/zowe-install-packaging</a></p>
+          <p>Use this SLACK CHANNEL for interacting with the team: <a href="https://openmainframeproject.slack.com/archives/CH9R3FD1V">
+#zowe-install-rework</a> Use this GitHub repo for posting issues: <a href="https://github.com/zowe/zowe-install-packaging">https://github.com/zowe/zowe-install-packaging</a></p>
         </div>
       </div>
     </div>